Red Terror (Greece): World War II

-After the occupation
+Greek Civil War

 German forces evacuated Greece by the end of 1944.
 Acts of red terrorism intensified in Macedonia soon after.
 However, EAM avoided action against Slavophone resistance organizations, while it managed to include in its ranks many Slav former quislings.
 This policy was probably due to the fact that the EAM wanted to win allies in the upcoming battle against the Greek government of Georgios Papandreou.
 Many prisoners of the EAM in Macedonia were released after the Dekemvriana in Athens, but executions did not totally cease. ΕΑΜ operated concentration camps in Macedonia.
 Hundreds of civilians were forced to march from the cities of Kastoria and Florina to the camps, some of them accused of anglophilia.

 In January 1945 ELAS forces in Lakka of Souli in Epirus mass executed unarmed former resistance fighters of EDES, members of their families (including children and women), other civilians, totally 85 persons from the neighbouring villages.

+During the war, Communist forces enacted the policy of "borrowing" children with the purpous of indoctrination and re-education with the intention of molding children into "enemies of their country, religion, and parents" These children would be taken from families who were loyal to the government or children who were left unattended and would be taken during and after the war into re-education camps and foreign communist countries including Hungary, Czechoslovakia, Poland, and Soviet Uzbekistan.
+The curriculum focused on demonizing the current government as a fake Greece that the rebels, who are the real government, are fighting to abolish and historical revisionism with erasing ancient Greek philosophy and changing narratives about the Greek War of Independence.
+The goal of the program was for after a communist victory, the children would be repatriated into the country and be a viable force to rebuild the motherland.
+While estimates range between 25,000 and 50,000 children were disappeared, the common consensus is that 28,000 children were taken by the communists.
+By 1953, only 538 children were reunited with their families.
+Due to the hostile nature of the abductions and goals of the communists, according to Kourtis Dimitrios the Genocide Convention considers these actions perpetrated by the communists to be a form of genocide.